96StanleyLee/96StanleyLee/README.md

 - 👨‍⚕️ I was previously a Software Engineering Intern at health-tech company, Force Therapeutics
-- 👨‍💻 I’m currently working as a Contracted Full Stack Engineer for Future Foundry
+- 👨‍💻 After Force, I honed my skills by working as a Contracted Full Stack Engineer for Future Foundry
-- 📝 I'm about to start my next journey as a Software Engineer for startup [Common Paper](https://commonpaper.com/)
+- 📝 I'm currently working as a Software Engineer with an amazing team at [Common Paper](https://commonpaper.com/)
 - 📫 How to reach me: 96stanleylee@gmail.com or https://www.stanlee.codes

 <!--
 **96StanleyLee/96StanleyLee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.